openvinotoolkit/nncf/docs/Usage.md

 Refer to [compression algorithm documentation](./compression_algorithms) for details.

 Second, you have to call the compression controller's `prepare_for_inference` method, supports only for PyTorch, to properly get the model without NNCF specific nodes for training compressed model.
-The model can then be exported or converted as a normal PyTorch model.
+The model can then be exported or converted as a conventional PyTorch model.
 If the `make_model_copy` arguments are set to `True`, a copy of the `compression_ctrl.model` will be modified.
 ```python
 inference_model = compression_ctrl.prepare_for_inference(make_model_copy=True)